-The writer of Revelation may have mentioned the “millennium” to counter the idea that the “kingdom of God" referred to in the Hebrew Scriptures was to be based around a physical Jewish nation.
+The writer of Revelation may have mentioned the “millennium” to counter the idea that the “kingdom of God” was to be based around a Jewish nation.
 An important point of Revelation is to reinterpret Old Testament prophecies in terms of Jesus’ redemptive work and the church.
-It’s helpful to understand that Revelation was written to point out that the church was the recipient of God’s grace, made possible by Jesus’ saving work.
-The book’s message to the church contradicted the Jewish idea that salvation would be national and come to the Jewish people alone.
-Given these factors, it’s not surprising that Revelation would make a comment about Jewish millennial speculations and expectations, and reinterpret them in terms of God’s real purpose in terms of the church.
+Revelation was written to point out that the church was the recipient of God’s grace, made possible by Jesus’ saving work.
+The book’s message to the church contradicted the Jewish idea that salvation would come to the Jewish people alone.
+Given this context, it’s not surprising that Revelation would make a comment about Jewish millennial speculations and expectations, and reinterpret them in terms of God’s real purpose in the church.